The Outgoing Tide

 May 2 – May 24, 2014

-Co-produced and directed by Megan Kate Ward
+Co-produced with Megan Kate Ward

 “A clever, sharply drawn fantasy.
 Makes a sneaky, compelling case for the seductions of living the Ozzie and Harriet life.” —The New York Times

 Maple and Vine is presented by special arrangement with SAMUEL FRENCH, INC.